Skip to content

 OBS Studio will normally load the module while starting the virtual camera if the module was not already loaded.

-Sometimes the v4l2loopback-dkms package might be outdated.
+The v4l2loopback-dkms package might be outdated in certain distros.
 In this case you will need to build the module.

 Ensure you have the necessary build tools and kernel headers.